SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

 exercises: 20
 questions:
 - "How can we bring our data into OpenRefine?"
-- "How can we sort and summarise our data?"
+- "How can we summarise our data?"
-- "How can we find and correct errors in our raw data?"
+- "How can we find and correct errors in our data?"
 objectives:
 - "Create a new OpenRefine project from a CSV file."
 - "Recall what facets are and how they are used to sort and summarise data."